opnfv/copper/docs/design/introduction.rst

    * - resource reclamation
      - low-usage monitoring

-Although such intent to capability translation is conceptually useful, it is unclear how it can address the variety of aspects that may affect the choice of an applicable configuration capability.
+Although such intent-to-capability translation is conceptually useful, it is unclear how it can address the variety of aspects that may affect the choice of an applicable configuration capability.

-For that reason, the Copper project will initially focus on more specific configuration requirements as fulfilled by specific configuration capabilities, and how those requirements and capabilities are expressed in VNF and service design and packaging, or as generic poicies for the NFVI.
+For that reason, the Copper project will initially focus on more specific configuration requirements as fulfilled by specific configuration capabilities, as well as how those requirements and capabilities are expressed in VNF and service design and packaging or as generic policies for the NFV Infrastructure.